rails/rails/guides/source/constant_autoloading_and_reloading.md

 end
 ```

-The nesting in (3) is composed of two module objects:
+The nesting in (3) consists of two module objects:

 ```ruby
 [A::B, X::Y]